 Effective dialogue is important because it brings your characters to life, helps readers relate to the character, and helps to move the story along.

 On the most basic level, dialogue is what animates your characters.
-Just think: without dialogue, your characters would just be random people undertaking a series of different actions.
+Just think: without dialogue—the kind between two characters who speak to each other, as well as the “dialogue” of body language—your characters would just be random people undertaking a series of different actions.

-Dialogue is also how readers relate to and understand characters—dialogue give characters depth.
+Realistic dialogue is also how readers relate to and understand character dynamics—dialogue give characters depth.
 Has a character suffered some kind of defining trauma?
 Or do they have a special code of honor that dictates their behavior?
-Revealing these things via dialogue rather than exposition helps your story live up to the old chestnut: show, don’t tell!
+Revealing these things through a few lines of dialogue rather than exposition helps your story live up to the old chestnut: show, don’t tell!

-Effective dialogue serves other story functions as well: It helps to break up action and exposition, giving your story time to breath; it’s the primary way to add emotion to a scene; and dialogue helps to establish character relationships.
+Good dialogue serves other story functions as well: It helps to break up action and exposition, giving your story time to breathe; it’s the primary way to add emotion to a scene; and dialogue helps to establish character relationships.
 Are these two characters secretly in love, or maybe they openly hate each other?
+Or both??
 Good dialogue helps reveal who these characters are as well as their primary motivations.

 Dialogue helps break up the action